iterative/dvc.org/content/docs/user-guide/pipelines/index.md

 `dvc.yaml` files), making your <abbr>pipeline</abbr> more manageable and consistent to reproduce.

-See [Get Started: Data Pipelines] for a hands-on introduction to this topic.
+See [Get Started: Building Pipelines] for a hands-on introduction to this topic.

 [define]: /doc/user-guide/pipelines/defining-pipelines
-[get started: data pipelines]: /doc/start/data-management/data-pipelines
+[get started: data pipelines]: /doc/start/pipelines/building-pipelines